Atilla106/cdn.atilla.org/README.md

 ## Deploy

-The update of the CDN will be done using a CI.
-The CI is not available for the moment.
-Please contact administrator to deploy.
+The update of the CDN is done automatically throught the CI, after each commit in master.